aca2328/ansible-aviconfig/README.md

 # ansible-aviconfig
-AVi provision using Aviconfig Ansible role
+this is a complete exemple of YAML file that will provision all the needed AVI objects ( Virtual Service, VSVIP , Pool ) using Aviconfig Ansible role

 # prerequises
 - docker installed